ctds-usyd/library-webscraping/_episodes/04-lxml.md

 * In the [index page](http://www.un.org/en/sc/documents/resolutions/), most links to year pages have relative URLs like `1980.shtml`, but some are like `/en/sc/documents/resolutions/2015.shtml`.
 Without `urljoin` we could have easily made a mistake finding the page URLs.
 * Some years have a date column, while most do not.
-* One year has a header row, while others do not.
+* One year has a header row, giving names describing each column, while others do not.
-* Two years duplicated the entire page's HTML.
+* Two years duplicate the entire page's HTML.
 If we had not checked for the case of extracting multiple tables, we might only have noticed the issue from the data, perhaps by plotting the counts per year and seeing an outlying count in 1960, or by noticing duplicate records.
 * In some years, such as [2017](http://www.un.org/en/sc/documents/resolutions/), not all `<tr>` opening tags have a matching `</tr>` closing tag.
 At one time we also found an excess `</tr>`.
 Alternatives to lxml may behave differently with such errors.
 Python's `html.parser` simply ignored the rest of the page's content when it reached the excess `</tr>`, discarding subsequent resolution data.
-* White-space in the resolution symbols differed.
+* White-space in the resolution symbols differs from year to year.
 We found: `"S/RES/1939  (2010)"` vs. `"S/RES/2025 (2011)"` vs. `"S/RES/2132\n       (2013)"`

-These quirks are somewhat peculiar to manually-edited web sites.
+These quirks are somewhat peculiar to web sites that are _manually edited_.
 However, similar things can happen with database-backed web sites.
 For instance:

 * some fields may be absent, causing your XPath/CSS selectors to return empty or capture the wrong piece of data;
 * the HTML may differ for different categories of object (e.g. films vs. TV shows);